 Under the Commission's proposal, the FTT could apply in certain circumstances to persons both within and outside of the participating Member States.
-Generally, it would apply to certain dealings in the Notes where at least one party is a financial institution and at least one party is established in a participating Member State.
-A financial institution may be, or be deemed to be, "established" in a participating Member State in a broad range of circumstances, including: (a) by transacting with a person established in a participating Member State; or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.
+Generally, it would apply to certain dealings in the Notes where at least one party is a financial institution and at least one party is established in a participating Member State in a broad range of circumstances, including: (a) by transacting with a person established in a participating Member State in a participating Member State.